 What many people did not realize until later is that her qualifications for the job went far beyond her ability to translate Korean into English.
 Sharon Choi is a movie director herself.
 This subject matter expertise allowed her to communicate nuance that another translator might have missed.
 She understands Bong because she is just like him, and she had the respect of the movie industry audience because she, too, makes movies.

 The best VPs of Software Development embrace their role as a translator.
 They know their company won’t reach their potential if they don’t create a bridge between the people that develop software to the people that directly interface with customers.

 Here’s how the best VPs of Engineering translate on a day-to-day basis:

-They bring data to the weekly management meeting.
 The VP of Marketing has dashboards from Marketo or Hubspot about the number of MQLs and SQLs.
 The VP of Sales has reports from Salesforce about how many deals are in each phase of the sales cycle.
 The VP of Customer Success pulls up Gainsight to show customer engagement and renewal metrics.

 Bringing consistent metrics to the staff meeting each week will help elevate the development process from being an enigma to being a well-understood function in the business.